Want to get a little closer to being able to play drums like Travis Barker?

 But what is it that sets Travis Barker apart from his punk rock peers?

-Today we’ll to take a look at different elements of his background, style, technique and gear, in a bid to pinpoint what qualifies the inked sticksman as a generational punk rock drumming god.
+Today we’ll take a look at different elements of his background, style, technique, and gear, in a bid to pinpoint what qualifies the inked sticksman as a generational punk rock drumming god.

 Travis Barker: Marching Chops on the Drum Kit